DR. MARIA PAREDES

 I believe firmly in individuals’ ability to overcome life’s difficulties and try to work collaboratively with clients, often utilizing creative approaches to do so, including art, play, and sand therapy.
-Specific to body image and disordered eating concerns, I operate from a Health at Every Size approach and philosophy and encourage Intuitive Eating principles.
+Specific to body image and disordered eating concerns, I operate from a Fat Positive approach and philosophy and encourage Intuitive Eating principles.

-I am trained in Brainspotting and EMDR (Eye Movement Desensitization & Reprocessing), both brain-based trauma protocols that help clients identify, process, and release core neurophysiological sources of emotional/body pain, trauma, dissociation, lower affective distress and physiological arousal, and reformulate negative beliefs into more positive ones.
+I am trained in Brainspotting (Phase 1 & 2) and EMDR (Eye Movement Desensitization & Reprocessing), both brain-based trauma protocols that help clients identify, process, and release core neurophysiological sources of emotional/body pain, trauma, dissociation, lower affective distress and physiological arousal, and reformulate negative beliefs into more positive ones.
 I am also trained in IFS (Internal Family Systems) and Polyvagal Theory.

 In my spare time, I enjoy reading, cooking, watching movies, crafting, pretending to sing, playing with my dogs Harry and Luna, and watching my daughters grow and experience the world.
 I love moving my body in ways that feel joyful.
 Sometimes this means running, walking, dancing, juggling a soccer ball, or hugging my loved ones.